dansmyers/PredictiveModeling/Sprint-1-Descriptive_Statistics_and_Visualization/README.md

 ## Recommended Schedule and Tips

-- **Week 1**: Complete Chapter 1 of the ZyBook and the first homework problem on statistical calculations.
-We will complete Lab 1 in class and you should use the document in the `Examples` directory to review any parts you find challenging.
+- **Week 1**: Complete Chapter 2 of the ZyBook and the first homework problem on statistical calculations.
+Complete Lab 1.
+Formulate research question and begin identifying a relevant data set.

-- **Week 2**: Complete Chapter 2 of the ZyBook.
-We will complete Labs 2 and 3 in class, after which you will be able to complete the remaining two homework problems.
+- **Week 2**: Complete Chapter 3 of the ZyBook, the second lab, and the second homework problem.
+Finish identifying a data set and perform the analysis to make a graph.

-- **Week 3 before the quiz**: Complete the last problem using Lab 3 as a reference if you didn't finish it during the second week.
-Finish any remaining ZyBook questions.
+- **Week 3 before the quiz**: Finish remaining ZyBook questions and the write-up of your short paper.

 - **Don't wait until the last minute**!
 You won't have time to finish everything if you don't start promptly.